About

 That’s who I am.

 It’s also why you should trust me.
-Because I have the same education that the corporate leaders today got and I have a firsthand understanding of how cruel our economic systems are.
+Because I have the same education that the corpo leaders today got and I have a firsthand understanding of how exploitative our economic systems are.

 What about my credentials as they relate to exposing corporate misconduct?